proxyroot/proxyroot.github.io/_posts/2020-07-11-slack-webhooks-github-actions-formatting.markdown

 You can also try to enhance the message by adding version number, release sign off member name, release link, etc.,

-Now that the message is ready and its time to send it to slack webhook, i [created a slack incoming webhook](https://api.slack.com/messaging/webhooks#create_a_webhook) which gave me a webhook url.
+Now that the message is ready and its time to send it to slack webhook, I [created a slack incoming webhook](https://api.slack.com/messaging/webhooks#create_a_webhook) which gave me a webhook url.
 I went through the [slack webhook api docs](https://api.slack.com/messaging/webhooks#posting_with_webhooks) and wrote the below code quickly.

 ```python
 data = {